Azure/cli/README.md

 # GitHub Action for Azure CLI

 > [!WARNING]
 > The base image of Azure CLI's docker image is switched to Azure Linux since version `2.64.0`.
 The `az` commands will remain unaffected.
 To ensure a smooth transition, please migrate Alpine-specific commands to Azure Linux commands in azure/cli action.
-For more information: https://go.microsoft.com/fwlink/?linkid=2282203.
+For more information, see https://go.microsoft.com/fwlink/?linkid=2282203.

 With Azure CLI GitHub Action, you can automate your workflow by executing [Azure CLI](https://github.com/Azure/azure-cli) commands to manage Azure resources inside of an Action.